-Parameter Input Type Permitted Values Description path Text String The directory path to which you are exporting the configuration log.
-Enter the path relative to the FTP user's home directory, not the absolute path.
-To leave the path blank, enter //. file-name Text String The name you want to give the file you are exporting.
+Parameter Input Type Permitted Values Description file-name Text String The name you want to give the file you are exporting.
 Note: You must add the suffix .zip to the file name.
 Otherwise, the file import may fail.
 You can export the file using any name, then add the suffix .zip manually.
 For example: UnitInfo.zip If the Unit Information file is exported several times consecutively, the file itself will not be replaced.
 Instead, the filename will be updated by time stamp.
 For example: UnitInfo.zip.11-05-14 03-31-04 ip-address Dotted decimal format.
 Any valid IP address.
-The IP address of the PC or laptop you are using as the FTP or SFTP server.

-Parameter Input Type Permitted Values Description protocol Variable ftp sftp The file transfer protocol. username Text String The user name for the FTP or SFTP session. password Text String The password for the FTP or SFTP session.
+The IP address of the PC or laptop you are using as the FTP or SFTP server. protocol Variable ftp sftp The file transfer protocol. username Text String The user name for the FTP or SFTP session. password Text String The password for the FTP or SFTP session.
 To configure the FTP or SFTP settings without a password, simply omit this parameter.